METEO 3 Lesson 4 Images

 Text description of the on the side of a cup image.

-The image shows a shiny metal tumbler placed on a wooden surface.
-The tumbler is cylindrical, with a reflective exterior that mirrors its surroundings.
-The sides have condensation on the lower half.
-It is sitting on a square coaster with a decorative design, which has a dark border and a lighter center.
-The background includes a portion of a plaid-patterned fabric in muted colors on the left side.
+The image shows a small metal cup sitting on a coaster with a dark border and a white center with a decorative design in the middle.
+The coaster and cup are sitting on a brown wooden table.
+The cup is cylindrical, with a grey reflective exterior that mirrors its surroundings.
+The sides of the exterior have condensation on the lower half of the cup.
+The background includes a light grey wall and a piece of a plaid-patterned fabric in muted blue and white colors on the left side of the image.

 Clouds Made from Special Recipes